 Why would you want to do this?
 Some words bedevil hyphenation engines.
 For instance,

-How do you know whether a word won’t be hyphenated correctly?
+How do you know if a word won’t be hyphenated correctly?
 The problem usually afflicts words that aren’t in a standard hyphenation dictionary, like jargon words, unusual proper names, and words with nonstandard spellings, like trade names.
-As former Supreme Court Justice Potter Stewart might have said, you’ll know it when you see it.
+As Justice Potter Stewart might have said, you’ll know it when you see it.

 s for soft,